Dog Food Recipes

 5 Simple Ingredients:

-Dinovite for Dogs (powder)
+1-2 cups of Dinovite for Dogs powdered supplement

 Most dogs will consume about the same amount of this food as they would a commercial dog food, maybe a little less.
 So if your dog normally eats about 1 cup of dog food per day, that would be a good amount of homemade dog food to feed him.
 Then watch his weight over the first 15-30 days and adjust as needed.